visionmedia/masteringnode/chapters/streams.md

 # Streams

  Streams are an important concept in node.
-The stream api is a unified way to handle stream-like data, for example data can be streamed to a file, streamed to a socket to respond to an HTTP request, or a stream can be read-only such as reading from _stdin_.
-However since we will be touching on stream specifics in later chapters, for now we will concentrate on the api.
+The stream API is a unified way to handle stream-like data, for example data can be streamed to a file, streamed to a socket to respond to an HTTP request, or a stream can be read-only such as reading from _stdin_.
+However since we will be touching on stream specifics in later chapters, for now we will concentrate on the API.

 ## Readable Streams